-Although not that popular as their neighbors Nice, Cannes, or Monaco, small towns along the Côte d’Azur are actually the true reflection of French charm.
-Beaches are more pleasant, clean, less crowded, streets seem prettier, you can even meet a local at the cafe (not just tourists) and have a glass of wine in the shade of one lush tree.
+Although not as popular as their neighbors Nice, Cannes, or Monaco, small French Riviera towns along the Côte d’Azur are the true reflection of French charm.
+Beaches are more pleasant, clean, and less crowded, streets seem prettier, and you can even meet a local at the cafe (not just tourists) and have a glass of wine in the shade of a lush tree.

-Also, there are a lot of things to see and explore at this part of the French Riviera – from Roman ruins, medieval constructions and museums, to the antique culinary menus.
-A lot of those French Riviera small towns have the cute name extension – sur mer (at the seaside).
+Also, there are a lot of things to see and explore in this part of the French Riviera – from Roman ruins, medieval constructions, and museums, to the antique culinary menus.
+A lot of those French Riviera towns have the cute name extension – sur mer (meaning at the seaside).

 Jean Cocteau in Menton

-Not far from Menton, there is Roquebrune Cap Martin.
-The castle of Roquebrune is the unique in all France as it is the only Carolingian castle, built at the end of the 10th century.
-Rising upon a cliff, the castle dominates the medieval village below full of narrow streets, lined up houses and roofs.
+Not far from Menton, there is another one of those charming French Riviera towns – Roquebrune Cap Martin.
+The castle of Roquebrune is unique in all of France as it is the only Carolingian castle that was built at the end of the 10th century.
+Rising upon a cliff, the castle dominates the medieval village below full of narrow streets, lined-up houses, and roofs.

 Matisse in Cimiez

-Another town, Cagnes-sur-Mer, and another artist – Auguste Renoir.
-He has spent his last 11 years here.
-Despite his poor health, Renoir continued with his painting and in his house there is now a collection of his mementos and personal objects, wheelchair, palettes and brushes.
-In addition, there are few of his paintings and sculptures.
-In the garden there is a bust of his wife and the sculpture of the famous Baigneuse.
+Another French Riviera town, Cagnes-sur-Mer, and another artist – Auguste Renoir.
+He spent his last 11 years here.
+Despite his poor health, Renoir continued with his painting and in his house, there is now a collection of mementos and personal objects, a wheelchair, palettes, and brushes he used.
+In addition, there are a few of his paintings and sculptures.
+In the garden, there is a bust of his wife and a sculpture of the famous Baigneuse.

 Picasso in Antibes